 The expression of an if- or elseif-clause must be a scalar Boolean expression.
 One if-clause, and zero or more elseif-clauses, and an optional else-clause together form a list of branches.
 One or zero of the bodies of these if-, elseif- and else-clauses is selected, by evaluating the conditions of the if- and elseif-clauses sequentially until a condition that evaluates to true is found.
 If none of the conditions evaluate to true the body of the else-clause is selected (if an else-clause exists, otherwise no body is selected).
 In an equation section, the equations in the body are seen as equations that must be satisfied.
-The bodies that are not selected have no effect on that model evaluation.
+The bodies that are not selected have no effect on that model evaluation

-If-equations in equation sections which do not have exclusively parameter expressions as switching conditions shall have an else clause and each branch shall have the same number of equations in each branch (a missing else is counted as zero equations and the number of equations is defined after expanding the equations to scalar equations).
+If-equations in equation sections which do not have exclusively parameter expressions as switching conditions shall have an else-clause and each branch shall have the same number of equations.
 [If this condition is violated, the single assignment rule would not hold, because the number of equations may change during simulation although the number of unknowns remains the same].